Indian Corn Craft

 • Kraft paper – Kraft paper will protect your work space.
 If you can’t find craft paper, you can use an old table cloth or drop cloth.

-• Card stock, yellow and green – I prefer to use fall-colored card stock since it’s a little more sturdy.
+• Card stock – Yellow and green, for corn!
+I prefer to use card stock since it’s a little more sturdy.
 If you choose to use construction paper, please note that this will make your corn craft more flimsy once it’s finished.

-• Ruler – A simple classroom ruler will work perfectly for this Indian corn craft.
+• Ruler – A simple classroom ruler will work perfectly for this craft.

 • Pencil – I like to use a pencil for tracing in case I need to erase mistakes, but you can use any writing utensil.